Kingdom of Cusco: Hanan Cusco

-During this time, the Lupaca chiefdom and the Colla Kingdom, fierce rivals in the Collao region, were growing stronger.
+During this time, the Lupaca and the Colla kingdoms, fierce rivals in the Collao region, were growing stronger.
 But since neither side wanted an all-out conflict due to their shared fear of each other, they sought an alliance with the Incas instead.
-Viracocha assured both of his support, but secretly promised his help to Curi, curaca of the Lupacas, who had previously defeated the Canas chiefdom and taken their lands.
-On his way south, Viracocha successfully conquered the Canchis chiefdom after meeting little resistance.
+Viracocha assured both of his support, but secretly promised his help to Curi, curaca of the Lupacas, who had previously defeated the Canas people and taken their lands.
+On his way south, Viracocha successfully conquered the Canchis kingdom after meeting little resistance.
 Meanwhile, their Canas neighbours were peacefully annexed, for which he ordered the construction of a temple dedicated to the god Viracocha and arranged for them to provide the Incas with supplies in the town of Ayaviri.

 The curaca of the Collas learned of the Incas' secret alliance and decided to confront his Lupaca counterpart before their allies arrived, the resulting battle in Paucarcolla ended with the curaca Curi emerging victorious.
 Viracocha quickly headed to the scene after receiving news of the outcome.
 The meeting between the two rulers took place in Chucuito, where they swore eternal peace by sharing a kero of chicha as a symbol of their friendship.
 The kero was transported to a temple by priests in the middle of dances and music being performed to commemorate the event.

 When Viracocha returned to Cusco, he expressed his desire to retire to his palace in Calca and designate Inca Urco as his successor, who was formally titled "Inca raptin" in his absence.
 The maskaypacha was transported from Calca to the Inticancha, where the chosen heir began a period of fasting, rituals, and preparations for several days.
 On the appointed day, he emerged with the crown upon his head, performing additional sacrifices in the temple and staging grand celebrations throughout Cusco.

 Much to the disappointment of the population and the nobility, his short reign was the most disastrous in the history of Cusco.
 He spent the majority of his time with alcohol in recreational establishments throughout Cusco.
 He wasn't ashamed to display his genitals or toss urine-filled cups, and he was also known for vomiting in the middle of the streets.
-Unconcerned with the feelings of his wife, the Coya, he spent his days with whichever women he desired, whether they were from low social status, young yanaconas, or even mamaconas.To the wives of the noblemen he found attractive, he would say "My children, how are they?" implying that he had been with them and her children were not from her husbands.
+Unconcerned with the feelings of his wife, the Coya, he spent his days with whichever women he desired, whether they were from low social status, young yanaconas, or even mamaconas.
+To the wives of the noblemen he found attractive, he would say "My children, how are they?" implying that he had been with them and her children were not from her husbands.